Roaldkamman/Portfolio_YahtzeeDice/README.md

 Tried building the new functionality interactive notepad but ran into an issue.
 Asked a more experienced friend for help.
 Here is a link to a video containing a detailed description of the issue: https://www.loom.com/share/c8171d2516cb4620a9d616ce31b6eed1

 Commit to GitHub since nothing has functionally changed in the app for a user.
 There is unfinished JS work in progress.

+Found the solution to the problem mentioned above.
+Source: https://stackoverflow.com/questions/60607808/textcontent-not-working-on-generated-html

+Made sure the function works for every element necessary.
+Will add input textfield and functionality in tomorrow.

+Commit to GitHub.

+End of activities 03/09/2020.